 - Sprinkle the flour over the beef cubes and stir to coat.

-- Add the garlic, bay leaves, thyme leaves, fresh parsley, tomato paste, salt, and pepper to the pot.
-Stir to combine.
+- Add the celery, carrots, peas, potatoes, onions, garlic, bay leaves, thyme leaves, fresh parsley, tomato paste, salt, pepper, beef broth, and red wine to the pot.
+Stir to combine and bring the mixture to a boil.

 - Reduce the heat to low and let the stew simmer for about 1-1 ½ hours, or until the beef is tender.